Lithium Cobalt Oxide

 One way that scientists talk about battery life is by “cycle lifetime,” or how many times a battery can be charged and then discharged before its capacity falls below 80% of original.

 Several studies show that LFP batteries have a cycle life of 2 to 4 times longer than NMC batteries.
-However, with a slightly lower range, you might need the extra cycle life to achieve the same mileage as with a NCA or NCM pack.
 The higher cycle life is also part of the reason that Tesla recommends charging to 100%: you won’t even notice any additional battery degradation on an LFP.

 EV Battery Safety

-Although the risk of any lithium battery catching on fire is rare, highly publicized recalls for the Bolt and Kona have raised concerns about safety.
+Although the risk of any lithium battery catching on fire is rare, highly publicized recalls for the Bolt and Kona, along with very occasional news of EV battery fires, have raised concerns about safety.
 LFP batteries have a much higher threshold for heat, which is what causes thermal runaway, or battery fires.

 For LFP batteries, thermal runaway temperature is at 270 degrees C, as compared to 210 C for NMC and 150 C for NCA.
 While a car’s thermal management should protect from any battery getting this hot, LFP batteries do add a layer of protection.